hennok1/RoboticArm/README.md

 During the controller screen, the application will have logs of the user’s usage and will be presented in the user log screen.
-The user logs will contain the log of all the users usage of the app based on the users in the database.
+The user logs will contain the log of all the users usage of the application based on the users in the database.
 In conclusion, the login screen, controller screen, and user logs are the three key features of the application.
 The key developer of this application will be Hennok Tadesse with some help from Tanav Sharma.